blazej-g/hyphen-js/README.md

     model: hyphenConfiguration,
     baseUrl: "",
 });

--base model is prefix added to all api calls
 ```
+* baseUrl is prefix added to all api calls

 ### Calling api rest methods and binding to data